Why Addiction Relapses Happen

-Strategies to help you stay sober and help a loved one experiencing a relapse.
+Learn about strategies to help you stay sober and to help a loved one who is experiencing a relapse.

-For someone who is experiencing drug or alcohol addiction, the real fight is staying clean.
+For someone who is experiencing drug or alcohol addiction, the real challenge is staying clean.
 In fact, the National Institute on Drug Abuse estimates that between 40 and 60 percent of people who were addicted to drugs relapse.
 It’s not solely a matter of willpower that determines whether someone will go back to substance abuse.
-Addiction is a disease that changes the brain structure and how it works.
+Addiction is a disease that changes the brain's structure and how it works.

 A changing brain

-Addiction hijacks one of the brain’s most important protective features: neuroplasticity.
-Neuroplasticity is the ability of the brain to rewire itself in the event of injury or environmental changes, like a brain injury or a stroke.
-In addiction, plasticity shows up in two forms.
-The first is tolerance and dependence, where the body and brain come to rely on the drug, and withdrawal symptoms show up when someone stops taking it.
+Addiction takes advantage of one of the brain’s most important protective features: neuroplasticity.
+Neuroplasticity is the ability of the brain to change itself in the event of injury or environmental changes, like a brain injury or a stroke.

 Stages of relapse

-Addiction specialist Steven Melemis, MD, Phd, writing in the Yale Journal of Biology and Medicine in 2015, outlined three stages of relapse.
 The first is emotional relapse.
-A person isn’t even thinking about using again, but their emotions and behavior are setting themselves up to do just that.
-They may stop going to support meetings; decline to share when they do go; focus on other people and their flaws; isolate themselves and neglect basic self-care, such as eating healthy and getting enough sleep.
+A person isn’t even thinking about using drugs again, but their emotions and behavior are setting themselves up to do just that.
+They may stop going to support meetings and decline to share when they do go.
+They may focus on other people and their flaws or isolate themselves and neglect basic self-care, such as eating healthy and getting enough sleep.
 Self-care extends to their emotional life as well—being kind to themselves and making time to enjoy activities not related to drug use.
 This stage can start weeks or even months before the person goes back to using drugs.

 How to help